Cmurphy05/CMurphy05/README.md

-### Currently Expanding my Computer Science Horizon
+## Currently Expanding my Computer Science Horizon

+Currently participating in a Junior Internship at Micro Focus.

+* Setting up GitHub profile
+* Basic Data Science
+* Development Tools
+* Team Collaboration

 <!--
 **Cmurphy05/CMurphy05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.